Jurassic Park III: Creatures on screen

 Spielberg insisted that Johnston feature Pteranodon in the film.

 Spielberg insisted that Johnston include Pteranodons, which had been removed from the previous films for budget reasons, with the exception of a brief appearance in The Lost World: Jurassic Park.
 The Pteranodons featured in Jurassic Park III are a fictionalized version of the actual animal.
 Winston and his team created a Pteranodon model with a wingspan of 40 feet, although the creatures are predominantly featured in the film through CGI.
 ILM animators studied footage of bats and birds while in flight, and also closely worked with a Pteranodon expert to create the creatures' flight movements.
 In addition, Winston's team designed and created five rod puppets to depict baby pteranodons in a nest, with puppeteers working underneath the nest to control them.
 Johnston chose the pteranodons to end the film because he wanted an ending shot of "these creatures being beautiful and elegant".
 At one point, there were discussions about a final sequence in which the pteranodons would attack the survivors in their helicopter after departing from the island.
 This was scrapped for budgetary reasons.

 The film contains more than 400 effects shots, about twice the number featured in the two previous films combined.
 Most of the shots were for the fight between the T. rex and Spinosaurus, and for the Pteranodon aviary sequence.
 Less than half of the shots involved dinosaurs, as the animators also had to focus on environmental surroundings, such as jungle foliage brushed by dinosaurs.
 Some shots were only a few seconds long, but required months of work.

+A list of creatures seen on-screen are: